w5xd/PacketThermostat/Commands.md

 for its HEAT and COOL modes only, and the same entries are used regardless of mode.
  </li>
 <li><code>HVAC TYPE=&lt;n&gt; COUNT=&lt;m&gt;</code><br/>
 &lt;n&gt; is a digit in the range of 0 through 4.
-The values of n correspond to the modes:
+The values of n correspond to the types:
 <ol type='1' start='0' >
-<li>PassThrough<br/> This mode has only one COUNT, which cannot be changed</li>
+<li>PassThrough<br/> This type has only one COUNT, which cannot be changed</li>
 <li>MapInputToOutput</li>
 <li>HEAT</li>
 <li>COOL</li>